MichelFerrao/MichelFerrao/README.md

-- 👋 Hi, I’m Michel Ferrão, a passionate Fullstack Developer with a strong focus on JavaScript and AI.
-I love building scalable web applications and exploring the latest in tech innovations.
 - 👀 I’m interested in:
 - **Web Development:** Building responsive and user-friendly applications.
 - **Artificial Intelligence:** Implementing machine learning models and exploring neural networks.